 The bottom line is, occasionally, even when you’re doing everything correctly, your weight will still fluctuate.
 That’s normal.
 Unfortunately, this is where a lot of people give up.
 They think that because the number isn’t steadily going down every single day, that they are not on the right track.

 In reality, 99% of the time, that weight fluctuation is from water, food, and stuff in your body for lack of a better word… NOT actual body fat.
 You have not gained 2-3 pounds of fat in two days I promise.

 Also, you should not solely be relying on the scale as your only indicator of progress.
-In addition to your body weight, you need to be paying attention to your body fat percentage, your circumference measurements, taking progress photos, and how you are feeling on a daily basis.
-How are your energy levels?
-How are you sleeping?
-Have things like confidence, mood, and sex life improved?
+In addition to your body weight, you need to be paying attention to your:

-Read How To Properly Track Your Fitness Progress for more information on this.
+Read: How To Assess Your Fitness Progress Without The Scale for more information on this.

 My advice for dealing with fluctuations on the scale is always to trust the process, stay consistent and your weight WILL go down over time.

 Committed To Your Health,